-Folding the costs of trash disposal into the Town’s budget would mean all high priority items would be knocked out as RI law dictates that municipal tax levy may not be increased more than 4% of the previous year:
+Folding the costs of trash disposal into the Town’s budget would mean all high priority budget items would be knocked out as RI law dictates that the municipal tax levy may not be increased 4% year over year:

 No. Please note that it is anticipated that the property tax exemptions already available to the elderly and other special situation taxpayers are considered sufficient to provide fairness to those individual taxpayers.

 The Town Council approves the recommended fee developed by Town staff roughly 1-2 months before the “new sticker year.”
 The fee is established by projecting the minimum user fee to fully fund the Transfer Station Enterprise Fund for the upcoming year.
 All Transfer Station sticker fees (and PAYT revenue) is deposited in a town-managed Transfer Station Enterprise Fund to provide the money needed to pay for the Town’s solid waste and recycling program.

 Due to multiple sources of information (RIRRC, our selected Transfer Station operator Waste Connections [formerly Vinagro], the Recycling Coordinator, the Town's website, Rules document, rumors around Town, etc.) inconsistencies and misinformation can develop.

 In addition, there are market trends and polices and rules dictated to the Town (and sometimes state and federal authorities) over which the Town has no control.
 For example, in the past year China has clamped down on “contaminated” recyclables, now rejecting any loads with more than 0.5% contamination (formerly 5%)..

 Mattresses and box spring collections were defined by RI Law 2013-423 and the fee for soiled mattresses or box springs was raised from $50 to $70 in the middle of 2018.